All Episodes

 Thank you very much.

-Mega traditional Republican did it.
+Mega traditional Republican ditto.

-Anyway, this um the tunnel vision guy, right?
+Anyway, this tunnel vision guy, right?

-He said he was just so mad at the woman because she said if McCain or Huckabee were the candidate, she was not going to vote.
+Because he said he was just so mad at the woman because she said if McCain or Huckabee were the candidate, she was not going to vote.

-And he said, oh, and we'll have Clinton, Edwards or Obama elected, and they might appoint judges.
+And he said, oh, and we'll have Clinton, Edwards, or Obama elected, and they might appoint judges.

 But anyway, as far as I'm concerned, if I went out and voted for Huckabee or McCain, these compassionate conservatives, I would be voting for a Democrat.